enkidevs/curriculum/git/workflow/help/modifying-a-previous-commit.md

 $ git commit --amend -m "my updated commit"
 ```

 Voila, the commit has been updated.
 Without the `add` step, the command will only change the commit's message.

 Keep in mind that updating a commit will trigger a change in its `ID` as well.
 Effectively, you are creating a new commit that replaces the old one.

-To get a file to the state it was when you last committed you can also use the following command:
+To get a file to the state, it was when you last committed you can also use the following command:
 ```
 $ git checkout -- file.txt
 ```

-Running this, you'll be copying a "new" file that overwrites the target file, losing any uncommitted changes.
+Running this, you will be copying a "new" file that overwrites the target file, losing any uncommitted changes.

 ---
 ## Revision